AmberLBurroughs/hoover/README.md

 This program is split out into two services: a React client-facing application that shows the Hoover navigate through the grid, and a Node.js server that reads in the `input.txt` file and sends it to the frontend.

 ## Design
-I decided to create a client facing web application for this challenge because its a fun and interesting challenge but also makes testing the application a lot easier.
-I used React for rendering the view because this application has a lot of dynamically created/updated properties and react handles this with ease.
+I decided to create a client facing web application for this challenge because it's a fun and interesting problem, and also mmakes testing the application a lot easier when visualized.
+I used React for rendering the view because this application has a lot of dynamically created/updated properties.

-I created a server using Node and Express to handle reading the input file because it open the door to more functionality like, uploading / updating instruction files, and storing past cleaning results.
+I created a server using Node and Express to handle reading the input file because it opens the door to more functionality like uploading and updating instruction files.

 ## Assumptions
 The following assumptions were made: